LIST: COVID-19 case numbers in Franklin County

-(WWLP) – According to the Department of Public Health, Franklin County is ranked the 4th county in western Massachusetts with the highest COVID-19 cases.
+(WWLP) – According to the Department of Public Health, Franklin County has ranked the fourth county in western Massachusetts with the highest COVID-19 cases totaling 358.

 - Deerfield/Sunderland – 9